aperofsky/aperofsky.github.io/_pages/research.md

 We found that evolution in both major surface proteins contributes to variability in epidemic magnitude across seasons, though viral evolution appears to be secondary to subtype interference in shaping annual outbreaks.
 When comparing the predictive performance of different evolutionary indicators, genetic changes in broad sets of epitope sites had stronger, more consistent relationships with different measures of epidemic dynamics than the serological assays traditionally used to measure how flu viruses change from season to season.
 These findings have implications for surveillance of evolutionary indicators that are most relevant for population impact and for the prediction of influenza burden on inter-annual timeframes.

-We are currently extending this research to study how antigenic drift affects A(H3N2) vaccine effectiveness in the US.
+We are currently extending this research to study how antigenic drift, prior population immunity, and vaccination affect A(H3N2) vaccine effectiveness in the US.

 ### Publications
 * **Perofsky, A.C.**, _et al_.
 Antigenic drift and subtype interference shape A(H3N2) epidemic dynamics in the United States.
 2024. _eLife_ 13:RP91849.
 [DOI](https://doi.org/10.7554/eLife.91849.1)